szemate/szemate.github.io/mira.md

 1. __Exercise:__ Describe the process of your daily morning routine.
 Decompose it into multiple layers of abstraction (i.e. start with big steps, break them down into smaller steps, then the smaller steps into even smaller steps etc.)
-2. Please download install the following applications:
+2. Please download and install the following applications:
     - [Python 3](https://www.python.org/downloads/) for running the Python programs we're going to write.
 Make sure to download the 3.x version.
     - [PyCharm](https://www.jetbrains.com/pycharm/) is a programmers' text editor for writing Python